jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 Entities are not created directly.
 They are always created by their parent/ancestor root aggregate in response to some domain event.
 The aggregate will handle the entity creation domain event, it will instantiate an instance of the entity, and it will relay the domain event to the entity that will then set its own internal state.

-For example, this is how the `CarRoot` creates an `UnavailabilityEntity` in response to raising a `UnavailabilitySlotAdded` domain event that was raised by the aggregate root, in some use case method.
+For example, this is how the `CarRoot` creates an `UnavailabilityEntity` in response to raising an `UnavailabilitySlotAdded` domain event that was raised by the aggregate root, in some use case method.

 ```c#
     // Note: this is called automatically after the domain event is raised